top of page

-Foundations in Equine Assisted Therapy
+introduction to Equine Assisted Therapy

 "This has been the best CPD in the world!" - Spring 2025 Cohort

 This introductory course is for counsellors and psychotherapists who are interested in experiencing what it's like to partner with a herd of horses.
+In this short course we strive to balance a theoretical understandings and research evidence with the felt, experiential nature of equine assisted work.

 2-day course taking place on 5th & 19th June, 10am - 1pm.